Is Your Website Working For You?

 - Supporting elements such as testimonials or security badges (Optional)

 - And most importantly, a form to capture information

 Landing pages are a necessary tool to implement in order to capture leads.
 Landing pages direct your visitors to one particular offer without the distractions of everything else on your website.
 Visitors are on a landing page for one purpose: to complete the lead capture form!

 Forms are the key to a landing page.
 Without them, you have no landing page because there is nothing for the visitor to do on that page.
 Forms come in handy when it’s time for people to sign-up, subscribe to your site, or download an offer.
-The form information will come in handy when you want to follow up with these leads later with marketing emails or a phone call, depending on your campaign.
+The form information (names, emails, title etc.) will come in handy when you want to follow up with these leads later with marketing emails or a phone call, depending on your campaign.